asantos00/website/content/blog/adventures-in-deno-land.md

 ## I gotta build something with it

 After reading the documentation, it looked great.
-But my way to actually learn it is to _build something with it_.
+But my way to actually learn is to _build something with it_.
 It brings me closer to the real pains I have when I write applications.

-I decided to **build an API that connects to twitter** and returns all tweets from a user with more than 5 likes.
+I decided to **build an API that connects to twitter** and returns 15 tweets from a user with more than 5 likes.
 I also decided I was deploying it on Kubernetes so it looked a little closer to a real application.

 If you wanna follow the code, [here you have it](https://github.com/asantos00/deno-twitter-popular)